 Can an enterprise be both quick and slow, successfully and simultaneously?
 Two factors suggest otherwise:

-2. Recruiting, training and – crucially – rewarding team members that pound through activities, or plod along towards longer-term goals, relies on disparate approaches.
-Housing someone that warrants an hourly high five next to an individual that cannot prove discernible progress from one week to the next is likely to disorientate both workers
+2. Recruiting, training and – crucially – rewarding team members that pound through activities, or plod along towards longer-term goals, rely on disparate approaches.
+Housing someone that warrants an hourly high five next to an individual that cannot prove discernible progress from one week to the next is likely to disorientate both

 There are means to achieve it, of course.
-A large firm that relies on logistics must be reactive yet maintain strategic functions that depend on deep-thinking and abide to far-reaching visions in order to remain competitive.
+A large firm that relies on logistics must be reactive yet maintain strategic functions that depend on deep-thinking and abide by far-reaching visions in order to remain competitive.
 I’d wager they do this by separating those teams in numerous ways to solve the issues outlined above.